table of contents

 with -d

-interface.* arguments to delete the
+key arguments to clean up the

 resolvconf